DUCK: Distance-based Unlearning via Centroid Kinematics: Methods

 We also considered an alternative unlearning scenario defined as Homogeneous Removal (HR).
 This approach involves uniformly sampling from the dataset $\mathcal{D}$ to create a subset of data called $\mathcal{D}_f$, which comprises the samples intended for removal.
-The unlearning algorithm's objective is to forget specific samples $x_i \in \mathcal{D}_f$ from the training set so that they are indistinguishable from images from $\mathcal{D}^{t}$ while aiming to maintain the original model's performance on the test set $\mathcal{D}^{t}$ to the greatest extent possible.

-Unlike CR, the HR scenario has distinct characteristics.
-It requires maintaining general knowledge about classes, resulting in a more targeted removal of information.
-However, precision is crucial in eliminating specific information related to the forget-samples.
-Notably, in the HR scenario, the test set $\mathcal{D}^{t}$ is not divided into retain and forget subsets.
-This is because the unlearned model should sustain its generalization capabilities for each class, affected by the removal of $\mathcal{D}_f$ samples.
+Notably, in the HR scenario, the test set $\mathcal{D}^{t}$ is not divided into retain and forget subsets, as this would be superfluous.
+In fact, the unlearned model should preserve its generalization capabilities across classes that are modified by the removal of $\mathcal{D}_f$ samples.
 The remaining data from the training set are defined as $\mathcal{D}_r = \mathcal{D} \setminus \mathcal{D}_f$.
+Unlike CR, the HR scenario requires maintaining general knowledge about classes, resulting in a more targeted removal of information.
+Indeed, the primary goal of the unlearning algorithm is to erase specific samples $x_i \in \mathcal{D}_f$ from the training set, making them indistinguishable from images in $\mathcal{D}^{t}$, essentially treating $\mathcal{D}_f$ samples as never-seen-data.
+This degree of indistinguishability should also manifest in the accuracy on $\mathcal{D}_f$, which ideally should mirror the accuracy on $\mathcal{D}^t$.
+Moreover, it is fundamental that the original model's performance on the test set $\mathcal{D}^{t}$ does not deteriorate during unlearning.